Home » PowerShell » PowerShell – Running scripts is disabled on this system [Fix]

 • runs ps1 script file with lower security and executes it.

-• Once your close the PowerShell session, it will also close ByPass with it.
+• Once you close the PowerShell session, it will also close the ByPass policy.

 ByPass - To fix running scripts disabled on this system